What is Alcohol Use Disorder (AUD)?

 Moderate and severe AUD is commonly referred to as alcoholism, and people who have issues with AUD are often called alcoholics in popular culture, but these are terms that we choose not to use for a few reasons.
 For one, getting hung up on questions like “Am I an alcoholic?” can keep us stuck and prevent us from doing anything about our drinking—if we’re waiting to hit “rock bottom” we might delay getting treatment until the consequences become severe.
 Another reason is that everybody experiences AUD differently, and we all have the right to seek help regardless of where we fall on the AUD spectrum.
 Lastly, not everyone is interested in identifying as an alcoholic, as many of us don’t view addiction as an identity, but rather as an experience.
 Although the label “alcoholic” can be helpful for some, we should all get to individually decide what we call ourselves.

-If you think that you may be on the AUD spectrum, it doesn’t mean you are a bad person or you are morally weak—it means it’s time to learn some new coping mechanisms.
+If you think that you may be on the AUD spectrum, it doesn’t mean you are a bad person or that you are morally weak—it means it’s time to learn some new coping mechanisms.
 In this article, we’ll take you through what the AUD spectrum looks like, common co-occurring conditions, treatment for AUD, and better words we can use when we talk about AUD.

 Need help getting sober?Not just a newsletter.
 Join a community of 100,000+ building a life without alcohol.
 Plus, get a special discount towards membership.